 Montreux Christmas Market (Montreux Noël) Hours

 For your trip, it’s important that you take note of the fact that hours for Montreux Noël vary for the different activities and especially for artisans/traders vs. food and beverage vendors.
-According to the official website, here are the Montreux Christmas Market hours for 2019:
+According to the official website, here were the Montreux Christmas Market hours for 2019 – we can assume 2020 will stay more or less the same:

 Hours for the Montreux Lakeside Christmas Market and Lumberjack Village